 <aside>

-This document describes the cognitive architecture underlying Cognis, a neuro-symbolic infrastructure designed for general-purpose intelligence across agentic and physical domains.
+This document describes the cognitive architecture underlying Cognis, a neuro-symbolic Society of mind designed for general-purpose intelligence across agentic and physical domains.
 The architecture is intentionally domain-agnostic: the same structural principles apply whether the system is orchestrating software agents, controlling a robotic arm, or coordinating a multi-step workflow.

 </aside>

-Cognis is infrastructure.
-The foundational layer on which harnesses, agents, and intelligent systems are built.
-It’s part of our Substrate.
-It does not wrap around a single model.
-It provides the substrate that determines how any model sees context, executes through tools, gets evaluated, and retains what it learns over time.
-These four functions (context, execution, control, and accumulation) are the infrastructure beneath model intelligence, not a wrapper above it.
+Cognis is the foundational intelligence layer on which harnesses, agents, and intelligent systems are built.
+It provides the structure that determines how any model sees context, executes through tools, gets evaluated, and retains what it learns over time.
+These four functions — context, execution, control, and accumulation — are the infrastructure beneath model intelligence.

-In mid-2025, we began building toward context graphs as the substrate for this architecture.
+In mid-2025, we began building toward context graphs as one research direction for this architecture.
 The core observation was that most agent frameworks treat orchestration as a routing problem: a query arrives, gets classified, and gets dispatched to a tool or model.
 That pattern handles single-turn tasks.
 It fails when a request crosses domains, depends on learned preferences, or requires adaptation mid-execution.
 Orchestration coordinates.
 It does not learn.
 It does not decompose.

 Cognis operates below the level of the process.
 It works with primitives, what we call sparks, and the learned connections between them.
 A spark is a unit of capability at any level of abstraction: it can be an atomic function, a composed workflow, or a full agent.
 The system evaluates spark combinations through lightweight critics and learns execution patterns over time through weighted connections we call K-lines.
 The result is a system that does not reason from scratch on every request.